SMB1998/test-bold-fe/README.md

   - Node.js
   - npm

-## instalation
+## set up

-To install and run the aplication follow those steps:
+To setup and run the aplication follow those steps:

 1. **Clone the repo**.
     Clone the repo on your local machine using: